 Benefits of Endoscopic Examination

-Directly visualize bowel disease; obtain tissue samples for definitive diagnosis with pathology confirmation.
+- Accurate Diagnosis: It enables direct visualization of bowel disease and the ability to obtain tissue samples for definitive diagnosis with pathology confirmation.

 Bowel Preparation

-A clean colon is essential.
-Your preparation of your bowel will require:
+A clean colon is essential for an effective examination.
+Your colonoscopy preparation will require:

 - Clear‑liquid diet (1–2 days before)